alladoc2/my-website/README.md

 Welcome to New Zealand!!! with my family on 2019!!!

-You will going to pass studies and be employed with a good company!
+You will going to pass your studies and

+be employed with a good company in ChristChurch NZ!